April Stepping Stones to Success

 Prune spring blooming shrubs if they require it and are finished blooming.
 Have a reason to prune.
 In the low maintenance landscape, gratuitous pruning is unnecessary.

 - Look over your garden with an eye for cosmetic improvements: improvements in hardscape such as garden benches, trellis’, new pots and containers, fountains and wall ornaments.
+Consider adding a few more spring bulbs in the fall for next year.
+(Photo at left is Fritillaria uva-vulpis.)

 - Set up the fountain if you already have one.
 I disconnect mine before winter.